k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/01_jobs_and_batch_services_overview.md

 # Jobs & Batch Services Overview

-Excellent work on your fifth Quiz!
+Excellent work on your sixth Quiz!
 Well Done!

 You know how to expose Fabric data and how it interacts with the outside world.
 We will now take a look at the Fabric Jobs and Batches Services layer, so you will be able to schedule and automate Fabric basic processes .